 Whether these behaviors rise to the level of abuse depends largely on their frequency and severity.

 A narcissist often attempts to indirectly influence people to act in a way that furthers their own goals.
 Initially, their words can seem harmless or even complimentary, but their hostile intent may become clearer over time.
 One common example of manipulation in Georgia relationships is when a narcissist makes their partner feel bad for not doing exactly what they want, even if that behavior is harmful to their partner.

 One of the most manipulative actions a narcissist may take is gaslighting, or convincing their partner that they are going crazy.
 This could include statements like:

-When an abuse victim is gaslighted, the narcissist slowly distorts their sense of reality and weakens their ability to separate right from wrong.
+When a victim is gaslighted, the narcissist slowly distorts their sense of reality and weakens their ability to separate right from wrong.
 It is another way for the narcissist to assert complete control.